harrisonlab/root_architecture/Fine_mapping/Rootstock_alignment.md

 OutDir=genome_alignment/m27/
 mkdir -p $OutDir
 ProgDir=/home/magdac/git_repos/emr_repos/tools/seq_tools/genome_alignment/bwa
-qsub $ProgDir/sub_bwa.sh $Cultivar $Reference $ReadsF $ReadsR $OutDir done
+qsub -R y $ProgDir/sub_bwa2.sh $Cultivar $Reference $ReadsF $ReadsR $OutDir done
 ```
 It didn't work, looks like a memory problem.
 I have increased the memory on the script and I am going to repeat it.
-Now using the script in my folder.
+Now using the script in my folder called sub_bwa2.sh with increased free memory (to 4G) and -R y to book the blacklaces 1 and 11